ingenieria-del-software-2/kiosko-fiuba-shopping-experience/README.md

 This command exposes the microservice on port 8001 and enables auto-reload for faster development.

+### 📦 Container Repositories

+Unlike AWS ECR, GCP's Container Registry allows storing images with different names.
+For simplicity, we are using the naming convention `microservice_name/microservice_name` to emulate the same behavior as ECR.

 ## 🔄 Migrations

 ### Running Migrations